 Most people already use the internet to determine what type of car they want and find out as much as possible about the make, model and options.
 Websites offer expert reviews and articles on hundreds of vehicles, detailing the best vehicles for myriad lifestyles, says CarGurus Deputy Editor Matt Smith.

 “And with YouTube, shoppers no longer need to walk the vehicle lot in order to get a good look at cars that interest them,” Smith says.
-You can do most of your shopping online to cut back on time on the car lot.
-And in some cases, dealers offer entirely online buying processes, although it may not come with the ability to negotiate price.
+You can do most of your shopping online to reduce time on the car lot.
+And in some cases, dealers offer entirely online buying processes, although you may not be able to negotiate the price.